Ramón Iribarren: Works at the Bidasoa River

 In 1934, the City Council of Hondarribia approached Iribarren to investigate problems related to sediment transport and erosion at the Hondarribia Bar at the mouth of the Bidasoa River on the Spanish border with France, and proposed the construction of a breakwater.
 A budget of 3,000 pesetas was approved in order to construct a small trial section of breakwater.
 Recognising the complicated nature of the interaction between wave behaviour and sediment, and the need to design an effective solution, Iribarren spent a number of years studying the waves and coastal morphodynamics in Hondarribia to understand the relevant boundary conditions and prepare an effective design.
-He published his findings in 1941, and although his plans were supported by the Ministry of Public Works, they were met with opposition from the City Council and the breakwater works did not commence.
+He published his findings in 1941, and although his plans were supported by the Ministry of Public Works, they were met with opposition from the City Council and the project was not approved.

 Meanwhile, Iribarren was approached by the French authorities to prepare a design for similar works across the river in the town of Hendaye.
 After completing a design in 1945, he supervised the construction of the Hendaye breakwater which commenced in October 1946.
 The project was a major success and in 1949, seeing the results of Iribarren's work in Hendaye, the City Council in Hondarribia approved the construction of a breakwater to his design.
 Iribarren supervised construction which commenced on 7 September 1949, with the works completed in 1955 at a cost of 18 million pesetas.
 He made changes through an iterative design process as construction progressed, with the final breakwater being 1,100 metres in length, 40 metres wide at the base and using 300,000 tonnes of armourstone from a quarry in Jaizkibel.
 The project was a success, solving the erosion problems, increasing navigation safety and creating a large recreational beach.